AnikaNarang9/AnikaNarang9/README.md

 ![Banner](https://github.com/AnikaNarang9/AnikaNarang9/blob/bb660180dfeffb6b7ce7c87bd8be5c16aae35931/Image/anika_banner.jpeg)

-I'm a college student who lives in the India.
+I'm a college student who lives in India.
 I'm learning Web Development and improving my coding skills currently.
 I love making and designing webpages with Bootstrap and JavaScript.
 It's fun to code something that anyone on the web can easily see.
 I also enjoy programming in C++ because it challenges me more.
 I love it when I can finally solve a difficult problem.

 For my programming projects, I usually only upload to Github once I make significant progress.
 Feel free to create a pull request to contribute to any of my repositories.